 Taste: Tablet, Star Anise, Dried rather than Fresh Fruit – definite Sherry influence though not overpowering.
 Touch of Oak on the finish.
 Lovely Creamy feel on the palate.

-An interesting little dram with potential to become a real favourite.
+Thoughts: Elevated by the PX Finish, this Glentauchers could prove to be a real bargain at £57.
+PX can be a powerful finisher but this one is working well with the original cask.
+It’s an interesting dram with potential to become a real favourite.
 Seems to improve and evolve with every sip, creating an altogether rewarding experience.

 Campbeltown 4 Year Old